Washington State Inheritance Laws Explained

 Choosing To Sell The Inherited Property

 Another option is to sell the inherited property, which can incur costs similar to those if you were to sell your current home.
 The home may also need repairs before you can sell it, and they can become expensive.
 If you choose to sell the property through a realtor, the home needs to be appraised first and then must sell for at least 90% of the appraised value.
-A 10% deposit will be required in the buyer’s offer, which will be subjected to confirmation by the court.
+A 10% deposit will be required in the buyer’s offer, which will be subject to confirmation by the court.
 The executor, along with their probate attorney, will then submit a statement to the court to confirm the sale.
 Once all parties agree, a future date will be set for the court to finalize the sale.
 When the offer is accepted, a Notice of Proposed Action will be mailed to all heirs.
 They will have 15 days to pose any objections upon review of the notice.
 If no objections are posed, the sale can proceed without a court hearing.

 Selling The Property As-Is